moorara/milad.dev/content/projects/konfig.md

 You can pass a list of options to `Pick` method.
 These options are helpers for specific setups and situations.

+You can use `konfig.Debug()` option for printing debugging information.

+`konfig.WatchInterval` option can be used for overriding the default interval when using `Watch()` method.

-For example, `konfig.Telepresence()` option lets you read configuration files when running your application in a [Telepresence](https://www.telepresence.io) environment.
+`konfig.Telepresence()` option lets you read configuration files when running your application in a [Telepresence](https://www.telepresence.io) environment.
 You can read more about _Telepresence_ proxied volumes [here](https://www.telepresence.io/howto/volumes.html).